Bank holidays in Hungary 2026

 Thinking about traveling beyond Hungary?
 Check out the bank holidays in Germany to plan your next getaway across borders!

 In Hungary, if a public holiday falls on a Tuesday or Thursday, the Monday or Friday in between is often declared a bridge holiday—meaning an extra day off.
 However, to balance it out, a nearby Saturday becomes a mandatory workday.
-In 2025, for example, May 2 and October 24 are bridge holidays, with make-up workdays on May 17 and October 18.
+In 2026, for example, August 21 is a bridge holiday, with a make-up workday on August 8.

 March 15 marks Hungary’s fight for independence in 1848.
 The day is filled with patriotic events, including parades, speeches, and historical reenactments.
 While most attractions remain open, shops and businesses may close, so plan accordingly.